camunda/camunda-bpm-examples/servicetask/soap-service/README.md

 </camunda:connector>
 ```

 The `connector-id` element identifies the SOAP connector.
 The `inputOutput` element defines a mapping of values to connector parameters.
 For example, the `url` parameter identifies which SOAP service is called.
+The `url` is obtained from the variables `base_url` and `service_path`.

 Note that the `payload` parameter uses a transformation with the Freemarker template language to create a SOAP envelope.
 See the [template file][7] for details.

+The *inputParameter* element with the name `headers` sets the SOAP content-type and obtains the SOAP action from the variable `soap_action`.

 The *outputParameter* element maps the response obtained by the connector to a variable `forecast`.
-The mapping makes use of camunda Spin to extract an element from the returned XML.
+The mapping makes use of Camunda Spin to extract an element from the returned XML.
+The variable `base_url` resolves the XML namespace of the `GetWeatherResponse` tag.

-On the task itself, an output mapping is defined that further processes the `forecast` XML and sets a process variable `temperature`.
+An output mapping is defined on the task itself, which further processes the `forecast` XML and sets a process variable `temperature`.
 This is done by the `inputOutput` declaration of the service task:

 ```xml
 <camunda:inputOutput>